 Once we reestablish a sacred Art, through parables enriched with AIM, these rituals will become a celebration of this Art, to reinforce its lessons in our children’s minds.
 They will be a time for men and women to come together to realize they have a sacred mission and to plot an “Aryan Bride Gathering” for their children and friends.

 They will be celebrations of life and its continuance and not a fretting over death.
 A benevolent God of Death forgives us for living our lives.
 We honor Pluto by trusting him in this manner.
 We believe in his ultimate goodness and his love of Jupiter’s children, as Jupiter is his king.
 Those who beg their whole lives for Pluto’s or Yahweh’s forgiveness, by this name or that, reveal that they believe him evil.
 And yet we understand the metaphor of the Underworld appearing among the Romans and Greeks as also one describing a racial dissolution and a racial Underworld.
-This dissolution and “real death” occurs only when we honor the Semitic Underworld Gods over the Celestial Aryan Gods as this study shall discuss.
+This dissolution and “real death” occurs only when we honor the Semitic Underworld Gods over the Celestial Aryan Gods.